 The Case Manager will maintain clear records about any case where the allegation or concern meets the criteria above and store them on the individual's confidential personnel file for the duration of the case.
-Such records will include:
+The records of any allegation that, following an investigation, is found to be malicious or false will be deleted from the individual's personnel file (unless the individual consents for the records to be retained on the file).
+For all other allegations (which are not found to be malicious or false), the following information will be kept on the file of the individual concerned:

-- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved - Notes of any action taken and decisions reached (and justification for these, as stated above).
+- A clear and comprehensive summary of the allegation - Details of how the allegation was followed up and resolved

+- Notes of any action taken and decisions reached (and justification for these, as stated above) - A declaration on whether the information will be referred to in any future reference.